 Whether it is a brainstorming session or quarterly planning, sharing ideas in a team is pure gold.
 Although it doesn’t always turn out to be productive.
 Often, a couple of vocal individuals in your team push their own ideas, while others don’t get to say a thing.

 You can use Slido effectively for collecting ideas from your teammates.
-You can either use Slido Ideas or let your colleagues submit their thoughts into an open text poll.
+You can let your colleagues submit their thoughts into an open text poll.

 Collecting ideas through Slido is inclusive and democratic as everyone has the same chances to contribute: Whether they’re introverted or extroverted, whether they’re onsite or working remotely.

 You can even collect ideas from your colleagues before or after the meeting – just send them a link to Slido and ask them to contribute.

 As our CEO, Peter Komornik likes to say: Every piece of feedback is a gift.
 And it’s true – especially if you want to keep improving your meetings.

 So ask your colleagues what they think of the meetings you’re running.
 Prepare a short 2-3 question Slido survey and ask your teammates to fill it out after a specific meeting.
 It’s little effort on your side but can lead to some great outputs.

 To make it even easier for you – you can make the feedback survey a part of your presentation: Just use either our Google Slides integration or PowerPoint integration and add the feedback survey as the last slide of your presentation deck.